 The first question I get when sharing a rice bowl recipe is, which is better, white or brown rice?
 Aside from taste preferences, here’s what I know:

-First, brown rice is a whole grain.
+- First, brown rice is a whole grain.
 This means it includes all parts of the grain.
 Meanwhile, white rice removes the bran and nutritious germ, leaving it with a very limited amount of nutrients.

-Brown rice contains more fiber.
+- Brown rice contains more fiber.
 100 oz of brown rice (1 serving) contains 1.4 grams of fiber compared to just .4 grams of the same serving of white rice.

-High consumption of rice may lead to higher levels of arsenic in the body, and brown rice seems to have higher levels than white.
+- High consumption of rice may lead to higher levels of arsenic in the body, and brown rice seems to have higher levels than white.
 Note that moderate consumption of rice should be fine.

-In my opinion, any rice bowl isn’t complete without the perfect sauce.
-Often times store bought sauces just don’t do it for me (plus they’re typically full of not great ingredients), so I really get into creating my own.
+In my opinion, a healthy rice bowl isn’t complete without the perfect sauce.
+Oftentimes store-bought sauces just don’t do it for me (plus they’re typically full of not-great ingredients), so I really get into creating my own.